blobtoolkit/blobtk/README.md

 ### Python module

-The python can be installed using pip:
+The python module can be installed using pip:

 ```
 pip install blobtk